 As you can see, having these hormones in the proper balance is so very important for your health and for postmenopausal weight loss.
 Fortunately, the setpoint diet helps rebalance these and other hormones so that you can safely and permanently lose weight.

-When you consume carbs and sugar, they are converted into glucose and absorbed into your bloodstream.
+Here’s how it works.
+When you consume carbs, they are converted into glucose and absorbed into your bloodstream.
 The hormone insulin is then released to shuttle the excess glucose into your cells for energy or to be stored for later use.
-Your cells cannot open to accepting glucose without insulin.
-Insulin resistance is a condition in which your cells no longer recognize insulin and will not accept glucose.
+Your cells cannot open up to accept glucose without insulin.
+Insulin resistance is a condition in which your cells no longer recognize the insulin and will not accept glucose.
 This results in higher blood glucose levels, weight gain, and almost certainly type 2 diabetes if it goes on long enough.

 Many studies show estrogen optimizes how a woman’s body processes glucose.
 During a woman’s childbearing years, estrogen helps increase insulin sensitivity.
 Estrogen appears to help protect women from high blood glucose levels, consequent weight gain, and type 2 diabetes.
 But when estrogen levels drop significantly after menopause, just the opposite occurs — postmenopausal women are at increased risk of insulin resistance.

 The first is hormonal dysregulation.
 Weight gain and a slower metabolism as you age start in your brain with inflammation of the hypothalamus.
-The hypothalamus is the part of your brain that is in charge of balancing calories in and calories out so that ideally the body never becomes too fat or too thin.
+The hypothalamus is a gland deep within your brain that controls the hormone system.
+As regards weight control, the hypothalamus is in charge of balancing calories in and calories out so that, ideally, the body never becomes too fat or too thin.

 The other reason most people gain weight as they grow older is because of a loss of muscle.
 Age-related muscle loss, called sarcopenia, affects everyone to a certain extent.
 Muscle is in a constant state of breaking down/rebuilding.
 Up until the age of 30 or so, the rebuilding process is quicker than the breaking down process.
 Sometime in your 30s, the reverse happens — muscle breaks down quicker than it is rebuilt.
 Consequently, you can lose 3% to 5% of your muscle mass each decade after the age of 30 if you’re inactive.
 (You’ll lose some muscle mass even if you are active.)
 Less muscle results in a slower metabolism.